open-guides/og-aws/README.md

 -	EFS is designed to be used as a shared network drive and it can automatically scale up to petabytes of stored data and thousands of instances attached to it.
 -	It’s presented as an [NFSv4.1](https://en.wikipedia.org/wiki/Network_File_System#NFSv4) server, so any compatible NFS client can mount it.
 -	EFS can offer [higher throughput](http://docs.aws.amazon.com/efs/latest/ug/performance.html) (multiple gigabytes per second) and better durability and availability than EBS (see [the comparison table](#storage-durability-availability-and-price)), but with higher latency.
--	EFS is priced based on the amount of data stored and it costs [much more than EBS](#storage-durability-availability-and-price), about three times as much compared to general purpose gp2 EBS volumes.
+-	EFS is priced based on the volume of data stored, and costs [much more than EBS](#storage-durability-availability-and-price); it's in the ballpark of three times as much compared to general purpose gp2 EBS volumes.
--	⏱ [Performance](http://docs.aws.amazon.com/efs/latest/ug/performance.html) depends on the amount of data stored on it, which also determines the price:
+-	⏱ [Performance](http://docs.aws.amazon.com/efs/latest/ug/performance.html) is dependent on the volume of data stored, as is the price:
 	-	Like EBS, EFS uses a credit based system.
 Credits are earned at a rate of 50 KiB/s per GiB of storage and consumed in bursts during reading/writing files or metadata.
 Unlike EBS, operations on metadata (file size, owner, date, etc.) also consume credits.
 The [BurstCreditBalance metric](http://docs.aws.amazon.com/efs/latest/ug/monitoring-cloudwatch.html#efs-metrics) in CloudWatch should be monitored to make sure the file system doesn't run out of credits.
-	-	Throughput capacity during bursts is also dependant on size.
+	-	Throughput capacity during bursts is also dependent on size.
 Under 1 TiB, throughput can go up to 100 MiB/s.
 Above that, 100 MiB/s is added for each stored TiB.
-So a file system storing 5 TiB would be able to burst at a rate of 500 MiB/s.
+For instance, a file system storing 5 TiB would be able to burst at a rate of 500 MiB/s.
 Maximum throughput per EC2 instance is 250 MiB/s.
 	-	EFS has two performance modes that can only be set when a file system is created.
 One is "General Purpose", the other is "Max I/O".
 Max I/O scales higher, but at the cost of higher latency.
 When in doubt, use General Purpose, which is also the default.
 If the [PercentIOLimit metric](http://docs.aws.amazon.com/efs/latest/ug/monitoring-cloudwatch.html#efs-metrics) in CloudWatch hovers around 100%, Max I/O is recommended.
 Changing performance mode means creating a new EFS and migrating data.
 -	High availability is achieved by having [mount targets in different subnets / availability zones](http://docs.aws.amazon.com/efs/latest/ug/images/overview-flow.png).